 Melatonin, a hormone secreted by the pineal gland is inhibited by daylight.
 Its concentration is highest at night - it does not initiate sleep-onset but it helps to maintain the state of sleep.
-The pineal thus serves to preserve our unconsciousness.
+The pineal thus serves as the seat of our unconsciousness.